What is a Timeline?

 update(state, clock)called every frame; returnfalseto finish - provide an

-untilpromise to decide when it finishes - or both to run something every frame until another event happens
+untilpromise to decide when it finishes - or any combination of the above

 Use an action when you want to perform work over time, wait for something to happen, or both.